coreinfrastructure/best-practices-badge/doc/implementation.md

   "production" or "fake_production".
 Plausible values are "debug", "info", and "warn".
 Default is "info".
 See:
   <http://guides.rubyonrails.org/debugging_rails_applications.html>
+* EMAIL_ENCRYPTION_KEY: Key to decrypt email addresses.
+  Hexadecimal string, must be 64 hex digits (==32 bytes==256 bits).
+  Used by aes-256-gcm (256-bit AES in GCM mode).
+* EMAIL_BLIND_INDEX_KEY: Key for blind index created for email (used by PBKDF2-HMAC-SHA256).
+Must be 64 hex digits (==32 bytes==256 bits).

+You can make cryptographically random values (such as keys) using "rails secret".
+E.g., to create 64 random hexadecimal digits, use:

+>    rails secret | head -c64 ; echo

 This can be set on Heroku.
 For example, to change the maximum number of email reminders to inactive projects on production-bestpractices: